Lion cub locked in cage

 Big cat farms don't save wildlife

 There is a misguided belief that big cat farms ease the pressure on wild populations.
-However, our study shows that there is a clear preference for big cat products from wild cats over farmed, with almost nine in ten Vietnamese, and over half of Chinese consumers confirming.
+However, our study shows a clear preference for big cat products from wild cats over farmed, with almost nine in ten Vietnamese and over half of Chinese consumers confirming.

-So, farms are not only cruel and legitimise a practice that should be phased out, but are also fuelling the popularity of these products, and ultimately the poaching of more wild animals.
+So, farms are not only cruel and legitimise a practice that governments must phase out, but are also fuelling the popularity of these products and, ultimately, the poaching of more wild animals.

 China's ban on the use of tiger bones and rhino horns